 - Laser Cutting ~0.030

-If you are considering waterjet cutters for your business, it is a good idea to browse over the range available at https://www.techniwaterjet.com/.
+If you are considering waterjet cutters for your business, it is a good idea to browse our range of CNC water jet cutters.
 TechniWaterjet has very reliable, professional-grade waterjet cutters that can handle whatever you throw at them.